colestrode/skellington/README.md

 });
 ```

 OAuth and slash command endpoints will be created for you.
-The oauth path will be `/oauth` and
-the slash command endpoint will be `/slack/receive`.
+The oauth path will be `/oauth` and the slash command endpoint will be `/slack/receive`.

+If required configs are missing, Skellington will exit with a helpful error message to get you up and running.

-## Skellington Config Options
+# Skellington Config Options

-Skellington will allow you to create a single team bot for that team or
+Skellington will allow you to create a single team bot for that team or a Slack app capable of multi-team bots, slash commands,
-a Slack app capable of multi-team bots, slash commands, and incoming webhooks.
+and incoming webhooks.
 These types are mutually exclusive and which type you create depends on the options you pass.

-### botkit

-An optional object of options passed directly to `Botkit.slackbot`.
+- `botkit` (Array) An optional object of options passed directly to `Botkit.slackbot`.

-### plugins

-An array of plugins.
+- `plugins` (Array) An array of plugins.
 See [below](#plugin-api) for details.

-### slackToken

-**Required for Single Team Bot**

-If this is a single team bot, the Slack API token used to connect to the Slack API.

-### port

-**Required for a Slack App, Optional for a Single Team Bot**

-If passed, will create an express server listening on the port.
-The express app will be passed to plugins in the `init` and `botConnected` callbacks.
+- `port` (Number, Required for Slack App) If passed, will create an express server listening on the port.
+The express app will be passed to

-### clientId

-**Required for a Slack App**

-Your Slack OAuth client ID.

-### clientSecret

-**Required for a Slack App**

-Your Slack OAuth client secret.

-### redirectUri

-**Optional for a Slack App**

-A redirect URI to pass to Slack during the OAuth flow.
-If passed, this should be the Skellington host.

-### successRedirectUri

-**Optional for a Slack App**

-A URI to for Skellington to redirect to after a successful OAuth
-authentication flow.

-### errorRedirectUri

-**Optional for a Slack App**

-A URI to for Skellington to redirect to after a failed OAuth
-authentication flow.

-### state

-**Optional for a Slack App**

-State that will be returned from Slack as part of the OAuth flow.
-This is usually used
-to verify the callback from the Identity Provider (Slack, in this case) is legitimate.

-### scopes

-**Optional for a Slack App**

-The [OAuth scopes](https://api.slack.com/docs/oauth-scopes) your app will be requesting.
-Defaults to no scopes.
-Scopes can be passed from plugins as well.

-### exitOnRtmFailure

-**Optional for Single Team Bot**

-Whether to exit the process if an RTM connection cannot be established.
-Defaults to `true`;

-### debug
+plugins in the `init` and `botConnected` callbacks.
+The paths `/oauth` and `/slack/receive` are reserved.

-Whether to turn on debug mode.
+- `debug` (Boolean) Whether to turn on debug mode.
 By default this value will be used for the `botkit.debug` option, but this can be overridden
 in the botkit config.

-### debugOptions

-Used if `debug` is true.
+- `debugOptions` (Object) Used if `debug` is true.

-`debugOptions.formatter` A formatter function that will be used to log any message to a `hears` call.
+  - `debugOptions.formatter` (Function)A formatter function that will be used to log any message to a `hears` call.
 Will be passed
 the `message` object.
 Additional debug information will be added onto the message on the `skellington` key.

+### Single Team Bot Options

+- `slackToken` (String, Required) If this is a single team bot, the Slack API token used to connect to the Slack API.

+- `exitOnRtmFailure` (Boolean) Whether to exit the process if an RTM connection cannot be established.
+Defaults to `true`;

+### Slack App Options

+- `clientId` (String, Required) Your Slack OAuth client ID.

+- `clientSecret` (String, Required) Your Slack OAuth client secret.

+- `redirectUri` (String) A redirect URI to pass to Slack during the OAuth flow.
+If passed, Slack will redirect to this URI,
+It should be the Skellington host.
+To redirect from Skellington after the OAuth flow is complete, use
+`successRedirectUri` and `errorRedirectUri`.

+- `state` (String) State that will be returned from Slack as part of the OAuth flow.
+This is usually used
+to verify the callback from the Identity Provider (Slack, in this case) is legitimate.

+- `scopes` (Array) The [OAuth scopes](https://api.slack.com/docs/oauth-scopes) your app will be requesting.
+Defaults to no scopes.
+Scopes can be passed from plugins as well.

+- `successRedirectUri` (String) A URI to for Skellington to redirect to after a successful OAuth
+authentication flow.

+- `errorRedirectUri` (String) A URI to for Skellington to redirect to after a failed OAuth
+authentication flow.

-## Plugin API
+# Plugin API

-### init
+### `init`

+- init(controller, bot, expressApp)

 Each plugin passed to Skellington can export an object with an `init` function that will take a botkit `controller`, `bot`,
 and optionally an Express `app` (this will only exist if `config.port` was set).
 This callback will be called once when Skellington is started.